nexodus-io/nexodus/docs/README.md

 ### Installing the Agent

-The Apex agent is run on any node that will join an Apex Zone to communicate with other peers in that zone.
+The Apex agent (`apexd`) is run on any node that will join an Apex Zone to communicate with other peers in that zone.
 This agent communicates with the Apex Controller and manages local wireguard configuration.

-The `hack/apex_installer.sh` script will download the latest build of `apex` and install it for you.
+The `hack/apex_installer.sh` script will download the latest build of `apexd` and install it for you.
 It will also ensure that `wireguard-tools` has been installed.
 This installer supports MacOS and Linux.
-You may also install `wireguard-tools` yourself and build `apex` from source.
+You may also install `wireguard-tools` yourself and build `apexd` from source.

 ```sh
 hack/apex_installer.sh